reactphp/promise/README.md

 $newPromise = $promise->then(callable $onFulfilled = null, callable $onRejected = null, callable $onProgress = null);
 ```

+The `then()` method registers new fulfilled, rejection and progress handlers
+with this promise (all parameters are optional):

-  * `$onFulfilled` will be invoked once the Promise is fulfilled and passed
+  * `$onFulfilled` will be invoked once the promise is fulfilled and passed
     the result as the first argument.
-  * `$onRejected` will be invoked once the Promise is rejected and passed the
+  * `$onRejected` will be invoked once the promise is rejected and passed the
     reason as the first argument.
-  * `$onProgress` will be invoked whenever the producer of the Promise
+  * `$onProgress` will be invoked whenever the producer of the promise
     triggers progress notifications and passed a single argument (whatever it
     wants) to indicate progress.

-Returns a new Promise that will fulfill with the return value of either
+Returns a new promise that will fulfill with the return value of either
 `$onFulfilled` or `$onRejected`, whichever is called, or will reject with
 the thrown exception if either throws.

-Once in the fulfilled or rejected state, a Promise becomes immutable.
+Once in the fulfilled or rejected state, a promise becomes immutable.
 Neither its state nor its result (or error) can be modified.

-A Promise makes the following guarantees about handlers registered in
+A promise makes the following guarantees about handlers registered in
 the same call to `then()`:

   1. Only one of `$onFulfilled` or `$onRejected` will be called,